Suyash699/Suyash699/README.md

 <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"> www.linkedin.com/in/suyash-pandey-400b67133

+---

+A web developer, specializing in web technologies such as Javascript and its frameworks, HTML, CSS, etc.

+I have 2.8 years of experience as an application administrator/support personnel at a reputed IT firm.

+But as I was fascinated with the world of development, I decided to switch to web development.

+Till now, I have been only creating projects and gaining experience!
+Kindly connect if you have any suggestions/projects for me!

 <!--
 **Suyash699/Suyash699** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.